Few particles with an impurity in a one-dimensional harmonic trap: Abstract

 \section{Abstract}

-We study the static properties of a mobile impurity interacting with a bath with a few distinguishable particles trapped in a one-dimensional harmonic trap.
-We focus on the limiting case where the bath is non-interacting.
+We present a comprehensive study of the static properties of a mobile impurity interacting with a bath with a few particles trapped in a one-dimensional harmonic trap.
+We consider baths with either identical bosons or distinguishable particles and we focus on the limiting case where the bath is non-interacting.
 We provide numerical results for the energy spectra and density profiles by means of the exact diagonalization of the Hamiltonian, and find that these systems show non-trivial solutions, even in the limit of infinite repulsion.
 A detailed physical interpretation is provided for the lowest energy states.
 In particular, we find a seemingly universal transition from the impurity being localized in the center of the trap to being expelled outside the majority cloud.
-A mean-field approach is developed which captures the transition.
+We also develop an analytical ansatz and a mean-field solution to compare them with our numerical results in limiting configurations.

 \submitto{\NJP}